 Ride on the Steamboat Natchez

 An evening dinner cruise on the authentic Steamboat Natchez, which docks just behind Jax Brewery, is about as romantic as life gets.
-The sun setting over the city, the slow roll of the mighty Mississippi, and the soft motion of the ship, a soft trad jazz band playing in the background ... yes, this is a lovely way to spend an evening with your beloved.
+The sun setting over the city, the slow roll of the mighty Mississippi, the soft motion of the ship, and a traditional jazz band playing in the background—yes, this is a lovely way to spend an evening with your beloved.

 Get a Therapeutic Couples Massage